mascaldotfr/honk/README.md

-Text centric fork of honk, beware many things have been nuked.
-While it uses even way less resources than honk proper (no backend needed for starters), i don't recommend you to use it.
-If you have any doubt:
+# Text centric fork of honk

+While it uses even way less resources and is faster than vanilla honk (no backend needed for starters), I recommend to read the following changes before.
-DO NOT USE THIS FORK, THIS IS A VERY VERY STUPIDLY STRIPPED DOWN HONK.

-Frontend:
+It reports as being "muffled" for a reason ;)

+Despite being a firm fork, the database code and layout are and will be interoperable with vanilla honk.
+Upstream honk fixes/improvements are backported when it must (bug fixes, security, activitypub compliance), or is desirable (new features).

+## Frontend

 - Drop avatar display
-- Don't display images for everyone, just put links
+- Don't display images for everyone, just put links to them
-- Peaceful dark blue theme with decent contrast, normal font size and color for all the honks.
+- Peaceful dark/light blue theme with decent contrast, normal font size and color for all the honks.
+Supports light and dark modes.
-- "Semi material" UI, with CSS flex where needed.
-As the result it's skinnier than vanilla honk and tidier.
+- "Semi material" UI, with CSS flex where needed for mobile and reduced DOM maximum depth (only 7!).
+As a result it's skinnier, tidier and draws faster than vanilla honk.
-- Menu has been simplified, with some links to stuff i don't use removed and is inline with the rest of the page.
-Notably the "places" and "events" feature have been totally zapped from the frontend.
+- Menu has been simplified, with many links to stuff i don't use removed and is inline with the rest of the page, and their backend functions removed (see there has well)
 - scroll down automatically to the "oldest newest" honk after a refresh
-- xzone has been removed, instead you can insert "https://" links to honk or honkers in the search field if you want to import them (like you would do in mastodon)
+- xzone has been removed, instead you can insert "https://..." links to honk or honkers in the search field if you want to import them (like you would do in mastodon)
 - Has background image for guests sessions if you put an image named `background.jpg` in `data\views`.

-Backend:
+## Backend

 - Nodeinfo support so the rest of fediverse knows that honk exists :)
 - Progressive web app support so it looks like a native app on smartphones
 - Nuke hoot feature (twitter integration)
 - Don't save external content, link it with description instead.
-It's actually not a bad idea on a single user instance; you only download attachments that you want to see from other instances
+It's actually not a totally bad idea on a single user instance; you only download attachments that you want to see from other instances.
 - honk's backend has been totally removed, you can't upload attachments, use emus, banners, custom avatars etc. As such, funzone has been nuked as well, and data/blob.db is non existent.
+The only way to add medias in this fork is to upload them somewhere in your webserver and do a link to them.
-- Drop filtering, let's live a dangerous life
+- Drop filtering, let's live a dangerous life or block instance at firewall level from orbit
-- Drop import
+- Drop import from twitter and mastodon (but it is easy to bring it back, see 8c58bf25)
-- Drop chatter
-- Drop RSS
-- Drop flag feature
-- Add Content Security Policy
+- Drop chatter, RSS, places, events and flag features.
+Combos, xzone and ontologies have been removed but you have still the search feature as cheap replacements.
-- Remote quoting is disabled (see 5de338e for reason)
+- Remote quoting is not implemented (see 5de338e for reason)
 - API support is present, but the following actions are not available: donks, most zonkit (save/unsave, ack/deack, react, zonvoy)
+- Drop the 250 honks limit in the "home" timeline, display all honks received in the last 24 hours instead.
+It may sound dangerous, but due to not having to deal with attachments and simplified DOM tree, it is not.

+## Honk's original README

 =======================================================================